Skip to contents

 pcgr --tumor_dp_tag TDP --tumor_af_tag TVAF

-As an effort to support the users with this procedure, we are currently trying to establish a VCF pre-processing script, that accepts any VCF (from any caller), and that will ensure that the file adheres to the formatting requirements of PCGR.
+As an effort to support the users with this procedure, we are hoping to establish a VCF pre-processing script, that accepts any VCF (from any caller), and that will ensure that the file adheres to the formatting requirements of PCGR.
 See also this issue.

 Other notes regarding input VCF